Universal-Connect-Project/ucw-app/README.md

 Please note, you do not need a "desktop" version of docker to run this project.
 Any docker-compatible container client is all that is required.
 However, not all clients have been tested with this project.

+Please refer to the Docker [README](./DOCKER.md) for more information.

 ## Redis